 Don’t settle for generic sponsorship levels.
 It’s also a bad habit to provide them several options or packages.
 As pointed out earlier, it only shows that you haven’t done any research about the company you are writing.
 Match the sponsorship level with the prospect.

 Step 4.
 Set Up a Meeting

 Providing a sponsorship package, laying the benefits down for them–this has always been the typical template for sponsorship letters.
 You can only begin to imagine how many the marketing department receives daily.
 So what makes your letter different from the rest?
 Actual human communication.
 Nothing gives the message clearer than verbal communication.
+You can check the communication plan.
 State in your letter that you would like to discuss with them what your event is all about or what they’ll be getting out of it.
 That way, you are giving your prospects a chance to ask questions and clarifications.